| |

 For whatever life is, we are.

 There is a clash at the moment: two ways of knowing about ourselves are on offer, and they are very incompatible.
 From where I’m standing, it looks as if both grew out of psychology, but in fact one *is* latter day cognitive psychology and much attendant baggage, while the other looks Eastern, almost Taoist at times.
 The latter emerges from a consideration of the combined insights of the enactive tradition (both Noë and Varela), Harry Heft’s synthesis of Gibsonian Ecological Psychology and Barker’s Ecobehavioral Psychology, Coordination Dynamics and similar Dynamical approaches, Radical Constructivism, and more besides, I’m sure.
-Full Story »
+Continue reading Clash of kinds of knowledge

 Conventional psychology condems its believers to solipsism.
 P-world theory may look similar at first blush, but it is important not to identify with the P-world.
 The P-world is all that is first-person: born of the lawful relation between sensory flux and attendant movement that arises in an animate being.
 It brings forth the raw material for a world, but that, alone, could never account for the world we encounter.
 Our world, in turn, arises from our collective constitution.
 Collective constitution is the means by which we escape the prison of solispsim built by psychology.
-Full Story »
+Continue reading Escaping solipsism

 Current film editing techniques are more than likely partly responsible for the silly naive realism that seems to underpin so much of our thinking about ourselves.
 It used be, in early film, and hence also in experimental film, that the camera represented a single point of view, and that was important.
 But with modern editing, view changes.
 The distributed logic of film editing does violence to the notion of a single point of view.
 I bet that’s a modern change brought about by film.
 Perhaps changing again right now though, with the proliferation of cameras that do stand in rough correspondence to single points of view.
 The Tsunami, for example.